 For Immediate Release

-At December 31, 2014, Westamerica Bancorporation’s tangible common equity-to-asset ratio was 8.0 percent, assets totaled $5.0 billion and loans outstanding totaled $1.7 billion.
+At December 31, 2015, Westamerica Bancorporation’s tangible common equity-to-asset ratio was 7.9 percent, and assets totaled $5.2 billion.
 Westamerica Bancorporation, through its wholly owned subsidiary Westamerica Bank, operates commercial banking and trust offices throughout Northern and Central California.

 The following appears in accordance with the Private Securities Litigation Reform Act of 1995:

 This press release may contain forward-looking statements about the Company, including descriptions of plans or objectives of its management for future operations, products or services, and forecasts of its revenues, earnings or other measures of economic performance.
 Forward-looking statements can be identified by the fact that they do not relate strictly to historical or current facts.
 They often include the words “believe,” “expect,” “anticipate,” “intend,” “plan,” “estimate,” or words of similar meaning, or future or conditional verbs such as “will,” “would,” “should,” “could,” or “may.”